DianaGur/Programming-language-Interpreter-/README.md

 SYNTAX:
 There is a BNF file of the program that explains an acceptable Before using the langauge please make sure you are familiare with the BNF file of the PL.

+NOTICE:
+Every syntax error will cause an print massage to the user explaining him why the error accuerd.
+The if statement or while loop allowed up to three levels.